ChavoDeLa/P2Pool-XMR-Logger/README.md

 **Why?!?**

-  P2Pool data api files miss some stuff that I wanted (uncle positions, share positions, share count, etc) and i wanted the info into JSON format, reported regularly for use in Node-Red.
+  P2Pool data api files miss some stuff that I wanted (uncle positions, share positions, share count, merge mining info, etc) and i wanted the info into JSON format, reported regularly for use in Node-Red.

 **What about the tari script?!?**